niolabs/docs/docs/monitoring/stackdriver.md

 # Google Stackdriver

-To integrate the nio Platform into your [Google Stackdriver](https://cloud.google.com/stackdriver/) account to begin monitoring individual nio services, use the _StackdriverCustomMetrics_ nio block.
+To integrate the nio Platform into your [Google Stackdriver](https://cloud.google.com/stackdriver/) account, use the _StackdriverCustomMetrics_ nio block to begin monitoring individual nio services.

 ---